 A monthly Amazon Prime membership costs £7.99 a month, or you can pay for the whole year upfront for £79 and save a little in the long run.
 This will give you free one-day delivery on a vast array of products, as well as access to digital content services such as Kindle books, Audible audiobooks, Amazon Music, and of course, the Prime Video streaming platform.

 Note: you can always join on a 30-day free trial, shop to your heart's content, and then simply cancel if you don’t want to continue with the service.
 You can only do this once per email address, however, so if you’ve used this trick in the past, you won’t be able to do the same this year.

-It’s no surprise that the best deals available on Amazon Prime Day are on Amazon’s own-brand products.
+It makes sense that the best deals available on Amazon Prime Day are for Amazon’s own-brand products.
 It may seem a bit cheeky on the company’s part to push their own products, but that just means there are loads of great Amazon products that will be notably cheaper, so now is the time to buy.

 Kindles, Fire TV Sticks and Echo smart speakers are some of the most popular household tech items around, all of which will be significantly cheaper on Amazon Prime Day.

-On that note, if you already have access to Alexa, then it’s a good idea to ask her what the best deals are since Amazon usually gives customers a head start if they voice-shop with Alexa.
+On that note, if you already have access to an Alexa, then it’s a good idea to ask her what the best deals are, since Amazon usually gives customers a head start if they voice-shop with Alexa.

-In the lead up to Amazon Prime Day, and during the two-day summer sales event, simply ask your Alexa device, “Alexa, what are your deals?”
+In the lead up to Amazon Prime Day, simply ask your Alexa device, “Alexa, what are your deals?”
 Then if you hear anything you like, just say, “Alexa, add item to my cart.”